Esin Durmus

 Federico Bianchi, Pratyusha Kalluri, Esin Durmus, Faisal Ladhak, Myra Cheng, Debora Nozza, Tatsunori Hashimoto, Dan Jurafsky, James Zou, Aylin Caliskan

-In Proceedings of FAccT, 2023.
+FAccT, 2023.

 Benchmarking large language models for news summarization